wyldckat/execFunctionObjects/README.md

 As for OpenFOAM's own `execFlowFunctionObjects` utility, it it able to either run function objects on the usual U and p fields, or it will load all of the fields if the option `-noFlow` is given.
 For more information, see: http://openfoamwiki.net/index.php/ExecFlowFunctionObjects

-If you have any questions about this `execFunctionObjects`, please use the following forum thread: TODO
+If you have any questions about this `execFunctionObjects`, please use the following forum thread: http://www.cfd-online.com/Forums/openfoam-post-processing/122945-execfunctionobjects-minimalistic-variant-execflowfunctionobjects-utility.html

 Disclaimer and License